deepchecks/deepchecks/docs/source/user-guide/vision/VisionData.rst

 representing the data for a vision task.
 It is essentially a wrapper around a batch loader of images, labels, and predictions in :doc:`Deepchecks' format </user-guide/vision/supported_tasks_and_formats>` which is used as the input for the different :doc:`vision checks </checks_gallery/vision>`.
-In addition it stores cache regarding the data, labels and predictions it encountered during the check run.
+In addition it stores cached information about the data, labels and predictions it encountered during the check run.

 Class Properties